openequella/openequella.github.io/guides/TestingTips.md

 ## Integrations
 ### Blackboard Quick Start
-In Equella:
+In openEQUELLA:
 1. Setup a Shared Secret.
 For the login, select 'create a local user' and add them to a group with enough ACLs (discover / view items).
-1. If working with an Equella that supports LTI Auth (such as 6.3-QA2+), create an OAuth client following the LTI Auth flow, and setup the LTI Mappings. (both from the Web UI Settings page).
+1. If working with an openEQUELLA that supports LTI Auth (such as 6.3-QA2+), create an OAuth client following the LTI Auth flow, and setup the LTI Mappings. (both from the Web UI Settings page).
 1. Ensure there are items / attachments available.

 In Blackboard:
 1. If EQ is http, ensure mixed content is allowed in the browser.
-1. To test Bb / Equella from a student's point-of-view in a given course, using the Admin Bb user:
+1. To test Bb / openEQUELLA from a student's point-of-view in a given course, using the Admin Bb user:
   1. Go to a course
   1. In the left hand nav menu under 'Course Management', select 'Users and Groups' > 'Users'
   1. Click 'Enroll User' > 'Create User'.
   1. Fill in the needful, and click 'Submit'.
-1. Remove any old Equella WebService and Equella Building Blocks in Blackboard.
+1. Remove any old openEQUELLA WebService and openEQUELLA Building Blocks in Blackboard.
-1. Upload your desired Equella Building Block.
+1. Upload your desired openEQUELLA Building Block.
 Set Available, and then configure the settings.
 1. Go into 'System Admin' > 'Tools and Utilities' > 'Tools'.
-Search for the Equella plugin, and turn on the 3 Availability toggles.
+Search for the openEQUELLA plugin, and turn on the 3 Availability toggles.
 Allow it to be available for new AND existing courses / etc.
 1. If you want to test push-to-lms functionality, install the Web Service (jar can be obtained from the building block, or if a custom build, it's one of the two artifacts from running 'ant product'.
-1. Equella should now be hooked up to Blackboard.
+1. openEQUELLA should now be hooked up to Blackboard.
 To test:
   1. Go into a course
   1. Select Information or Content from the left nav
-  1. On the ribbon on top of the 'editable' area, click 'Tools' > 'Equella Object'.
+  1. On the ribbon on top of the 'editable' area, click 'Tools' > 'openEQUELLA Object'.
 Select an item or attachment and enjoy!

 ### Canvas
 The available Canvas site is hosted in the cloud by Instructure.
 Go to the website [https://canvas.instructure.com/login](https://canvas.instructure.com/login) and create a free account.

-From there, you can setup an integration with a given Equella install.
+From there, you can setup an integration with a given openEQUELLA install.

-1. Create a Canvas module before trying to select an Equella resource from Canvas or use the Push To LMS feature in Equella for Canvas.
+1. Create a Canvas module before trying to select an openEQUELLA resource from Canvas or use the Push To LMS feature in openEQUELLA for Canvas.
 1. There is a Canvas config guide in the docs repo.
 It would be good to pull out the quick start details into here.

 ## Moodle